 School of Social Welfare

-The School of Social Welfare offers a BSW in Social Work, which develops the capacity for caring, to help people in need.
+The School of Social Welfare offers a BSW, as well as a MSW, a MSW/JD, and PhD in Social Work, which develops the capacity for caring, to help people in need.
 The undergraduate program prepares graduates for generalist social work practice with an emphasis on public social services, which looks at the interface between systems - individuals, families, groups, organizations, and communities.

 Sample of Related Skills